-The Group has always been looking for new ways to communicate and interact with its community.
-The digital channel has offered, and continues to offer, many opportunities.
+The Group has always been looking for new ways of communicating and interacting with new and existing communities.

-Significant energy in terms of resources and investment have been devoted to the development of the digital area, from online advertising to new platforms and social networks.
+Significant energy in terms of resources and investment has been devoted to the development of the digital area, from online advertising to new platforms and social networks.

 D-Commerce aims at defining innovative and unique solutions for handling the online business and mainly deals with buying and merchandising management.